DilanCF/ENEE447-notes/lecture notes/Lecture13.md

 * RMS
 * EDF

-STarting deadline means "At wchich time do we have to start"
+Starting deadline means "At which time do we have to start?"

 ![alt text](img/Lecture13/image-6.png)

-IF nonpreemptive, may not always be the best
+IF non-preemptive, may not always be the best
 * If preemptive, its good enough

 ![alt text](img/Lecture13/image-7.png)